ianmaclarty/amulet/doc/scene_nodes.md

 `sides` is the number of sides to use when rendering the circle.
 The default is 255.
-You can change this to make other regular polygones.
+You can change this to make other regular polygons.
 For example change it to 6 to draw a hexagon.

 Fields: